Zingo21/File-Encrypter/README.md

 **How to use:**
 1. Run script
-2. Copy & paste the filepath to the file you wish to encrypt
+2. Press the "Select file" button to select a file to encrypt (or copy & paste the filepath)
 3. Press encrypt

 **How to decrypt file:**